-According to a survey by JRebel, 84% of developers found it easier to deploy web applications than native applications.
+According to Amazon, web apps are comparatively simpler, cheaper, and faster to develop.
 This can be attributed to the fact that web app updates are pushed directly to the server, allowing for seamless version control and bug fixes.
 Users can access the latest version of the application simply by refreshing their browser, ensuring a consistent user experience across devices.
 This real-time update capability can help businesses stay agile and respond quickly to user feedback, security concerns, or market demands.

 Additionally, web applications have lower maintenance costs compared to native applications.
-A 2017 study by App Development Cost estimated that maintaining a web app costs 50-80% less than its native counterpart.
+According to Mobindustry the average cost of maintaining an app is 15–20% of the initial cost of development per year only considering there is no need to add anything new to it and only do bug fixes and other standard activities.
 The reduced maintenance costs can be attributed to a single codebase, which allows developers to make updates and fixes without having to accommodate multiple platforms or device types.
 This not only saves time and resources but also simplifies the overall development process.
 This unified approach also ensures that web apps offer consistent performance and user experience across different devices and operating systems, ultimately resulting in a more satisfied customer base.

 Moreover, web apps benefit from the inherent scalability of cloud-based infrastructure.
 According to a report by MarketsandMarkets, the global cloud computing market is expected to grow from $371.4 billion in 2020 to $832.1 billion by 2025.
 This rapid growth highlights the increasing reliance on cloud services for hosting and managing web applications.
 With cloud infrastructure, businesses can easily scale their web apps to accommodate fluctuating user traffic and resource demands.
 This flexibility allows for optimal performance during peak usage times and cost savings during periods of lower demand.